10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 ##### 5.2.2 Expression and Degree

 Due to differences in design details, there is a variation in the expression degree between the Chiquito version and the Taiko version.
 The Chiquito version has a higher expression degree primarily because it incorporates a selector optimization feature.
 In the examples, we require three fixed columns('q_enable', 'q_first', 'q_last') of advice as selectors.
 Additionally, there are three fundamental columns that need to be used for one or two columns in each expression.
-As a result, the Chiquito version requires the use of one more columns.
-Moreover, the expressions in Lookups also necessitate two more columns (one for the 'q_enable' column and another for one the four columns of advice used as step selector) in certain expressions.
+As a result, the Chiquito version requires the use of one more column.
+Moreover, the expressions in Lookups also necessitate two more columns (one for the 'q_enable' column and another for one of the four columns of advice used as step selector) in certain expressions.

 ##### 5.2.3 Number of Constraints